M64GitHub/zigreSID/README.md

 - 🏁 **Full 6510 CPU Emulation** – Now includes a cycle-accurate 6510 CPU emulator for authentic execution of `.sid` files.
 - ⏳ **PAL & NTSC Timing Support** – in case you need to be specific
 - 🔄 **SID Register Dumping & Playback** – Analyze how SID registers change during music playback!
-- 🎛️ **Attach the CPU to the SID** – The emulator fully synchronizes with the SID, allowing precise playback control.
 - 🛠️ **Fully Integrated in Zig** – A seamless **Zig-native** implementation, making **SID emulation more accessible than ever!**